Arithmetic Circuits (Summer 2023)

 Multivariate polynomials have a ubiquitous influence in many areas of computer science, including, but not limited to, algorithm design, coding theory, combinatorics and pseudorandomness.
 Arithmetic circuits are a natural computational model which provide a succinct way to represent multivariate polynomials.
 They can be thought of as algebraic analogs of Boolean circuits, with elementary boolean operations (AND, OR, NOT) being replaced by elementary arithmetic operations (+, *, -, /) of polynomials.

-The goal of this course is to provide a biased introduction to this area and to try and get a sense of the power and limitations of arithmetic circuits as a computational model.
+to try and get a sense of the power and limitations of arithmetic circuits as a computational model.
 We hope to see a combination of both classical and recent results in this area, including some upper bounds, lower bounds and questions about factoring and derandomization.
 A tentative list of topics we will cover can be found here.

 Problem sets